-Xero-riparian is somewhat of a southwest regional vegetation community that many have never heard about.
-It is, however, extremely important for wildlife.
-There are very few perinnial streams in our region, but there are innumerable dry washes, which can carry a lot of runoff during our intense monsoon storms.
-All of this extra water, although it exists for brief periods, along with better associated bottomland soil, are enough to create this community.
+Xero-riparian is low-elevation southwest regional vegetation community.
+It is very productive and important for wildlife.
+There are few perennial streams in our region, but there are innumerable dry washes, which can carry a lot of runoff during storms, and can have ground water accessible to mesquite and other long-rooted trees.
+Any additional water, along with better associated bottomland soil, are enough to create this community.

-The most dominate and maybe most important species of xero-riparian is the velvet mesquite (Prosopis velutina).
-It dominates xero-riparian in most of our region in both Sonoran Desert as well as thorn-scrub.
-Only in extreme western Sonora and Arizona does it get out-competed by two other common xero-riparian trees, ironwood (Olneya tesota) and to a lesser extent blue paloverde (Parkinsonia florida).
-Another sometimes dominant, and generally restricted to xero-riparian areas in central and eastern Sonora is the chino (Havardia mexicana), which can grow double the height of mesquite in the same drainage.
+The most dominate and perhaps most important species of xero-riparian is the velvet mesquite (Prosopis velutina).
+It dominates xero-riparian in most of our region in both Sonoran Desert as well as thorn-scrub and TDF.
+Only in extreme western Sonora and Arizona does it get replaced by two other common xero-riparian trees, ironwood (Olneya tesota) and to a lesser extent blue paloverde (Parkinsonia florida).
+Another common Xero-riparian tree in Sonora is the beautiful palo chino (Havardia mexicana), which can tower over it's largest mesquite neighbor.